Metropolis of Kyiv: Formation

 In 1037, Prince Yaroslav the Wise built a new cathedral – St. Sophia – and moved the metropolitan cathedra there.
 An indisputable fact is Yaroslav's attempt to break with the Byzantine patriarchate.
-In 1051, with the assistance of Yaroslav the Wise, Hilarion, the first Ruthenian metropolitan, was elected Metropolitan of Kyiv and All Rus.
+In 1051, with the assistance of Yaroslav the Wise, Hilarion, the first Ruthenian metropolitan, was elected Metropolitan of Kiev and All Rus.
 He reorganized the church hierarchy, standardized and improved the structure of the metropolis, and wrote many spiritual works.
-From the very beginning, the Church had the Holy Scriptures – the first and most important source of church life – in a well-understood language, such as the Gospel of Ostrom, written in Kyiv in 1056, the Kyiv Gospel in 1092, and others.
+From the very beginning, the Church had the Holy Scriptures – the first and most important source of church life – in a well-understood language, such as the Gospel of Ostrom, written in Kiev in 1056, the Kiev Gospel in 1092, and others.

 Under Yaroslav, the organization of the church began to take form.
-At the end of Vladimir's reign there were five dioceses; in Kyiv, Chernihiv, Belgorod, Vladimir and Novgorod.
+At the end of Vladimir's reign there were five dioceses; in Kiev, Chernihiv, Belgorod, Vladimir and Novgorod.
 Under Yaroslav, the sixth was founded – in Yurii, above Ros.

-A delegation of the Metropolitanate of Kyiv, blessed by Metropolitan Ivan III of Kyiv and All Rus, took part in the Council in Bari (10–15.09.1089) convened by Pope Urban II to reconcile the churches.
+A delegation of the Metropolis of Kiev, blessed by Metropolitan Ivan III of Kiev and All Rus, took part in the Council in Bari (10–15.09.1089) convened by Pope Urban II to reconcile the churches.
 Members of this mission were in Bari to consecrate the transferred tomb of St. Nicholas of Myra (Feast of St. Nicholas).
 After that time came the rise of the cult of St. Nicholas in Rus.

-During the pre-Mongol period, 22 Metropolitans of Kyiv are known.
+During the pre-Mongol period, 22 Metropolitans of Kiev are known.
 Most of them were Greeks sent by the patriarchs of Constantinople.
 The natives of the lands of Rus were Metropolitan Hilarion (1051–1062), Ephraim (1089–1097), Clement Smoliatych, and Cyril II (1233–1236).

-After the destruction of Kyiv by Prince Vladimir-Suzdal, Andrey Bogolyubsky, when many churches and monasteries were destroyed and looted, the importance of Kyiv as a spiritual center began to decline.
-The Metropolitans of Kyiv began to settle with the northern princes.
-After the capture of Kyiv by the Mongol-Tatars, the Metropolitans of Kyiv finally chose Vladimir as their place of residence on Kliazma on the outskirts of northeastern Rus.
-This weakened their connection with the historical and cultural core of the state and forced the Galician-Volyn monarchs to begin the process of forming a separate Galician metropolitanate for the Kingdom of Ruthenia.
+After the destruction of Kiev by Prince Vladimir-Suzdal, Andrey Bogolyubsky, when many churches and monasteries were destroyed and looted, the importance of Kiev as a spiritual center began to decline.
+The Metropolitans of Kiev began to settle with the northern princes.
+After the capture of Kiev by the Mongol-Tatars, the Metropolitans of Kiev finally chose Vladimir as their place of residence on Kliazma on the outskirts of northeastern Rus.
+This weakened their connection with the historical and cultural core of the state and forced the Galician-Volyn monarchs to begin the process of forming a separate Metropolis of Halych for the Kingdom of Ruthenia.